SlowOnARocket/MovieFetcher/README.md

-Here's the updated README with your GitHub username included:

 # MovieFetcher

 **MovieFetcher** is a software tool that retrieves torrents from yts.mx's API using your RapidAPI key and fetches the torrent content based on the IMDb ID of the movie.